SasView/documents/Sasview Roadmap.md

 * Begin work improving magnetic SANS workflows
 * Begin adding support for handling multiple scattering calculation
 * Begin work on external databases integration for final results deposition
+* Reach out to BNL about maintaining conda forge as the official Linux distribution for facilities.
+* Create a user formum (like reddit or stackoverflow for community discussion)
 * Complete work on simplifying dependencies/requirements
 * Add the usual bug fixes and other minor improvements as time and interest permit